tanmay0996/Dining_Reservation/README.md

 The project is deployed and accessible at: [https://hotel-dining-reservation-system.onrender.com/](https://hotel-dining-reservation-system.onrender.com/)

+The server take almost a minute to start.

 ## Contact 📞

 For queries or feedback, please contact the project owner at [1663ankesh@gmail.com](1663ankesh@gmail.com).